ibidem/mjolnir-cfs/+Docs/-01-Modules.md

  3. Files, such as Views, Themes, Vendor/3rd-party code, etc
  4. Anything else ("if it fits, it's okey", eg. documentation, drafts, etc)

-Classes and configuration files are the primary citizens in a module.
-The entire module structure is designed around classes, and configuration files are loaded and interpreted in a way different to other files (including classes).
+Classes and configuration files are the first class citizens in a module.
+The entire module structure is designed around classes, and configuration files are merged together, which is different to other files (including classes).

 Assuming default structure is used, a module works as follows:

- 1. all files are located in directories prefixed with a "+"
+  1. all files are located in directories (on the module root) prefixed with a "+"
- 2. all configuration files and (files known by the loading process) are stored in the directory "+App", any other directories (eg. "+Docs") are not available in the file system.
+  2. all configuration files and (files known by the loading process) are stored in the main application files directory (by default "+App"), any other directories (eg. "+Docs") are not available in the file system.

 Under normal conventions